-A change of subject should not be taken lightly, remembering the requirements of completing Year 10 successfully and moving into Year 11.
-Students must speak to their Year 10 Team Leader about plans to change electives.
+A change of subject should not be taken lightly, remembering the requirements of completing Year 9 successfully and moving into Year 10.
+Students must speak to their Year 9 Team Leader about plans to change electives.
 The student will be required to complete the change of subject form which must be signed by:

 - 1. The student

-- 2. Year 10 Team Leader
+- 2. Year 9 Team Leader

-- 3. Pathways Leader

-- 4. VET Coordinator (if changing a VET subject)

-- 5. Parent
+- 3. Parent